bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    Once the volume is physically relabeled, the old data previously written on the Volume is lost and cannot be recovered.

 release
-   :index:`[TAG=Console->Command->release] <triple: Console; Command; release>` This command is used to cause the Storage daemon to release (and rewind) the current tape in the drive, and to re-read the Volume label the next time the tape is used.
+   :index:`[TAG=Console->Command->release] <single: Console; Command; release>` This command is used to cause the Storage daemon to release (and rewind) the current tape in the drive, and to re-read the Volume label the next time the tape is used.

    .. code-block:: bconsole
       :caption: release